callawaycloud/apex-rest-route/README.md

 # apex/:rest/route

 A simple library that allows the creation of RESTful API's.

 ## ✨ Features:

 -   supports deeply nested RESTful resource URI
-- allows you to focus on the implemenation
+-   allows you to focus on the implementation
-- automatic responses generation with flexibility to override
+-   automatic responses generation
-- opionionated error responses to align with Salesforce
+-   error responses to align with Salesforce responses
+-   flexibility to override most default functionality
-- hierarchical composition allows you to automaticly execute code common to routes
+-   hierarchical composition encourages for code reuse and RESTful design
 -   lightweight: current implementation is ~ 200LN

 ## 📦 Install

 coming soon

 ## 🔨 Usage